lumaa-dev/YouTubeChat/README.md

   ./gradlew build
   ```

-A single .jar file will be output to build/libs, e.g. ytchat-1.0.0.jar.
+A single .jar file will be output to build/libs, e.g. YouTubeChat-modversion-mcversion.jar.

 # Intellij Idea Setup